sachben91/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a UI library that helps with building large scale applications that handle a lot of data and have a lot of users interacting with it.

+React uses components that handle specific parts of the dom.
+The components are then passed to the virtual DOM which makes changes to the actual DOM without putting a lot of load on the browser.

+In the current project, I've created a component StarWars that pulls data from a server and displays the details we want to be displayed.
+This component is reusable.
+React uses functions such as Render to render the elements we want on the screen and fetch to fetch the data from the server
 - [ ] What does it mean to _think_ in react?
+To think in React means:
+1. To break up a UI into different components.
+The components should be reusable so as to follow DRY principles
+2. To make the UI dynamic/interactive the developer should use state and props to pass data around and store it,
+3. Designing the component hierarchy and determining which component will store the state

 - [ ] Describe state.
+State helps set up a data object and it is done with the help of a constructor method in which we assign the data to the object we want

 - [ ] Describe props.
+props help convert user defined components/elements into JSX objects which can then be rendered by the DOM.
+Props are ready only and immutable, kind of like class lists

 ## Project Set Up